 Athletics NZ requires all Member Clubs to be incorporated societies because:

-Not to scare clubs but if a club is not an incorporated society
+If a club is not an incorporated society:

-The Societies website (www.societies.govt.nz) contains useful information about establishing and running an incorporated society
+The Incorporated Societies website contains useful information about establishing and running an incorporated society.